acl2018/acl2018-website/_attendees/main.md

 [Uber](https://www.uber.com/en-AU/) operates in Melbourne, and can be cheaper than taxis for short trips.

+### Weather

+July is winter time in Melbourne.
+The average daily maximum is 14°C (58°F),  and you may experience rain or squally winds (along with some sunshine) during your time here as part of the notoriously changeable local weather.

 ### Meal Information

 The following meals are provided as part of your registration fee: